ykankaya/http-error-pages/README.md

 ## Contributing

-If you are interested in support, you have an interesting idea how to improve the operation of this tool or found some errors - do fork this project, add your fixes and add pull-request of your branch to the testing branch.
+If you would like to support this project, you have an interesting idea how to improve the operation of this tool or if you found some errors - do fork this project, add your fixes and add pull-request of your branch to the **testing branch**.

 ## Project architecture